 Rachel Edmonds' dark and dramatic home

-Today's home Tour is with Rachel Edmonds, otherwise know as Raspberry Flavoured Windows.
+Today's home Tour is with Rachel Edmonds, otherwise known as Raspberry Flavoured Windows.
 Rachel has created a sumptuous and dark, eclectic interior, cohesive in the colour palette she has chosen.

 The dark rooms bring drama and a cosiness, and the touches of gold, brighten the space which is filled with eclectic items.